Cocomi: Personal life

-Cocomi Kimura was born on May 1, 2001 in Tokyo, Japan.
-She is the eldest daughter to actor Takuya Kimura and singer Shizuka Kudo.
+Cocomi Kimura was born on May 1, 2001, in Tokyo, Japan.
+She is the elder daughter of actor Takuya Kimura and singer Shizuka Kudo.
 Her younger sister, Kōki, is a model and songwriter.
-She can speak in Japanese, French, and English.
-She can speak fluent English since she was a child, having attended international schools (Aoba Japan International School and British School, Tokyo Showa).
-She learned to play violin and piano at the age of three and started to learn how to play the flute since the age of eleven.
+She speaks Japanese, French, and English.
+She has spoken fluent English since she was a child, having attended international schools (Aoba Japan International School and British School, Tokyo Showa).
+She started playing the violin at the age of three before switching to the flute at the age of eleven.
 She studied under Kanda Hiroaki, a professor at Toho Gakuen School of Music and principal flutist of the NHK Symphony Orchestra.
 She completed a masterclass under the tutelage of Vladimir Ashkenazy and Emmanuel Pahud.

-She won in the Wind Instrument High School Division during the 2nd Japan Music Competition in Tokyo, though she was not able to make it to the national competition.
+She won in the Wind Instrument High School Division during the 2nd Japan Music Competition in Tokyo, though she could not attend the national competition.

 In March 2020, she graduated from Toho Girls' High School, Department of Music.
 In April 2020, she started studying in Toho Gakuen School of Music (桐朋学園 音楽部門, Tōhō Gakuen Ongaku Bumon), a private music school in Chōfu, Tokyo, Japan.

 Career

 In March 2020, Cocomi debuted as a model, appearing as a cover girl in the May 2020 issue of Vogue Japan.
-She is also chosen as an ambassador for Dior.
+She is a beauty ambassador for Dior.